devalot/git/content/resetting/soft.md

 <div class="notes">

-Goal: Practice resetting `HEAD` so that we back out a commit but leave the staging area and working directory intact.
+Goal: Practice resetting `HEAD` so that we back out a commit but leave the index and working directory intact.

 </div>

   #.
-Change to the following directory:
+Change to the directory holding a clone of the following

-        repos/basic
+     repository:

+        repos/basic.git

   #.
 Create a branch that starts at the commit named `merge-start`